omitogunjesufemi/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-`6-list_values.sql` | A script that lists all rows of a table from the database `7-insert_value.sql` | A script that inserts a new role in the table `8-count_89.sql` | A script that displays the number of records with a particular id from a table
+`6-list_values.sql` | A script that lists all rows of a table from the database `7-insert_value.sql` | A script that inserts a new role in the table `8-count_89.sql` | A script that displays the number of records with a particular id from a table `9-full_creation.sql` | A script that creates a table in the database and add multiple rows